uhmwpe/artistic_gen/README.md

 Here we see that the style transfer very successfully captures the human silhouette.
 We also see that the distinctinve numerical matrix background is beginning to form.
 However, we are still noticing that perhaps the base image is overbearing the style transfer, and perhaps for future iterations, we would like to further decrease the weight the content-loss has on the optimization problem.

+## Technical Difficulties

+As with any neural network problem, one of the biggest challenges was the selection of hyperparameters.
+Since the high computation load meant that it was difficult to perform a high number of experiments within the limited 36 hour timeframe, I wasn't able to find the ideal combination of the content loss and the style loss.
+I also did not have the opportunity to experiment too much with the convolutional layer by which we extracted the output, and that is something that needs further experimentation in the future.

+A clear difficulty that both the examples I have provided faced was that stylistic transfers tend not to work as dominantly on photos that have bright colors (as should be quite intuitive), so perhaps some experimentation regarding rendering the original photos black and white, or reducing the values in the RGB channels, would allow for better stylistic transfer.

+## Future Goals for This Project

+Ideally, what we would be able to accomplish with this project is an efficient way of applying stylistic transfer to videos.
+However, it must be stressed that the computational load when using neural network style transfer is very high.
+As a result, my proposed method for doing this is to first blur the images using either max pooling or average pooling, then applying the stylistic transfer.
+I observed noticeably quicker times when using photos that were smaller ( 112x112 photo took 7 minutes for 10 iterations vs 800x500 45 minutes for 5 iterations using Tesla K80 GPU - p2.xlarge instance on aws server).

+From there, the next logical step would be to apply super resolution to reform the transformed photos back to their original size using deconvolution (or convolutional transpose, depending on your preference for terminology) techniques.

+Finally, the last thing I would like to experiment with is to apply an RNN or a variant (likely an LSTM due to exploding/vanishing gradient issues) as to capture the sequential information found in videos.
+Likely, the plan would be to pass a sequent of images into the RNN structure, which would be fed into the VGG network.
+Exact details of the implementation are still to be determined